varunshivakumar/croplike/Croplike Design Document.md

   * Weapons and Armor
   * Mech Pieces
   * Farm Pieces
-Collect resources from farm for fuel and repairs.&nbsp;
+Collect resources from farm for fuel and repairs.
-  * Random dungeon based on farm setup. &nbsp;
+  * Random dungeon based on farm setup.
   * Player only - fast
-Leave farm to gather materials to farm and craft.&nbsp;
+Leave farm to gather materials to farm and craft.
-  * Random open map, survival / hunt.&nbsp;
+  * Random open map, survival / hunt.
   * Player + mech - slower
 ## Targeted platforms
 Browser